vinaychakravarthi/vinaychakravarthi.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Carlsberg Foundation granted 80000 DKK to support Scandinavian conference on AI (SCAI), 2026.
+Carlsberg Foundation granted 80000 DKK to support Scandinavian conference on AI (SCAI), 2026!
+We sincerely thank the Carlsberg Foundation for their generous support.